kercre123/ddl-vector-custom-build-script/README.md

 `-h` will bring up the help menu

-`-n {dir}` will do what the script is supposed to do

-`-o {dir}` is an experimetal feature that I was too lazy to add for now.
-Basically the same thing as -n but works for firmwares under 1.0.
+`-n {dir}` will mount, update version files, update-engine, and ssh-key, unmount, and then build.

+`-t {dir}` will only copy over new update-engine and ssh key then build. version files will stay the same.
+I use it for builds I want to beta test.

+`-m {dir}` will just mount the script for editing. no new files will be copied. build with `-b`.

+`-b {dir}` will just build an OTA you have mounted using `-m`, `-mn`, or `-mt`.

+`-mn` will mount, copy over version files, update-engine, and ssh-key. it will stay mounted for editing. build with `-b`.

+`-mt` will mount then copy over update-engine and ssh-key. it will stay mounted for editing. build with `-b`.

 ## Correct output

-If the OTA built successfully, you should be met with this:
+If the OTA built successfully, you should be met with something like this:

 Converting OTA in 1.5.0.2953/!